 This page archives our Centenary Watch material and also links to the post containing current material.

+War Memorial consultations on its proposed extensions: ‘Look on my Works’.
 Old wine in new bottles?
 Minister Chester’s recent pressers, including War Memorial Council appointments.
 Centenary of Great War recruitment nadir.
 ACT electoral redistribution: does Bean count?

 Budget summary, including Anzac centenary winds down, War Memorial digitisation gets thumbs up.
 Some schadenfreude about Picardy.
 Nine alternative views for Anzac Day – including Lisa Barritt-Eyles on how Lake Macquarie tackled the Frontier Wars.
 Preening peloton, nationalist validation, shared humanity.
 Turkish doco commissioned by War Memorial.
 Changing the guard at Veterans’ Affairs: Liz Cosson is new Secretary as Simon Lewis retires.
 War Memorial’s donors still top of ‘gunrunners’ league table.
 The Sir John Monash Centre at Villers-Bretonneux.
 Minister Chester makes news.
 ‘Bean’ proposed as name for ACT electorate.
 Green screen at Campbell.